NYC Condom: Design

 In 2008, industrial designer Yves Behar redesigned the NYC Condom logo and packaging and NYC Condom vending machines to be placed around the city.

 In 2010, the New York City Department of Health and Mental Hygiene ran a contest to design a limited edition condom wrapper.
 The winning entry, by designer Luis Acosta, is based on a computer's power button and began distribution in Autumn 2010.

 In 2014, the NYC Condom Availability Program re-launched the NYC Condom (using a blue wrapper) and introduced a NYC LifeStyle branded Large Condom called the NYC KYNG Condom.

 In 2016, the NYC Condom was re-launched using the ONE Condom.

 Products Offered

 All male condoms and lubricants provided by the NYC Condom Availability Program are rebranded ONE Condom products.
 Previous versions of the NYC Condom were rebranded LifeStyles Condoms.

 Internal Condoms (FC2) [formerly known as the female condom] products are supplied by Veru Inc.

 History

 Six months after the unveiling of the NYC Condom, the city's average monthly condom distribution increased from 1.5 million to more than 3 million condoms per month.

 On Valentine's Day 2011, the New York City Department of Health unveiled a smartphone application directing users to the nearest source of free NYC Condoms.

 A 2012 report found NYC Condoms being smuggled out of the city and illicitly sold for profit in places such as the Dominican Republic.

+In 2024, the initial five-year contract between ONE® Condoms (Global Protection Corp) and the NYC Health Department reached its natural expiration.
+While the partnership remained active through the launch of the "NYC Legend XL" that year, the contract officially "ended" to satisfy New York City’s mandatory competitive bidding requirements.
+This triggered a transitional period in 2025 where the city opened the program to new bids to ensure cost-efficiency and product variety.

+By April 2026, following a comprehensive review and a surge in reported STI and HIV rates in the city's 2024 data, the Health Department officially renewed and expanded its partnership with ONE®.
+The new agreement, which runs through January 2031, allows the company to return as the primary vendor, supplying millions of free "Super Sensitive" and specialty condoms to over 1,000 locations citywide.